timjbruce/reinvent_cvra_bootcamp/fleetManagement/README.md

 ## Building the Web UI

-For this step you will need npm installed on your laptop, if you do not have it installed you can follow these [instructions](https://www.npmjs.com/get-npm) to install it.
+For this step you will need Node.js (npm) installed on your laptop, if you do not have it installed you can follow these [instructions](https://www.npmjs.com/get-npm) to install it.

 You will also need the awscli setup to access your account.

-1. Download the source code for the Fleet Management Portal to your laptop and uncompress the [Zip File](web-ui.zip)
+1. Download the source code for the Fleet Management Portal to your laptop and uncompress the [Zip File](https://s3.amazonaws.com/cvra-deepdrive-us-east-1-683617902415/web-ui.zip)

 2. Change Directory (cd) into the uncompressed zip file directory.